styleguidist/react-styleguidist/docs/GettingStarted.md

 ### 3. Configure transpilers and loaders for your project

-Styleguidist uses webpack under the hood to load your project‘s files, and needs to know how to precess each file type.
+Styleguidist uses webpack under the hood to load your project‘s files, and needs to know how to process each file type.

 #### Reusing your project’s Webpack config